 - At the students' request if the units are no longer required to meet course requirements.
 The student’s study plans have changed.

 - The Faculty may remove credit if the units no longer meet course requirements (i.e. it is discovered that the student needs the room to complete core requirements and can no longer fit the units previously awarded) - in this instance the student will be advised in writing.

 Commencing students are advised to discuss their eligibility for credit transfer with faculty student services staff or course conveners either prior to enrolment or at enrolment time.
 Students wishing to be assessed for credit transfer must provide original or certified copies of academic transcript of results, relevant unit/course guide (which includes a detailed list of topics studied, contact hours, texts and references, and methods of assessment) to be submitted with the credit application by the determined closing date.

 Any credit information submitted as part of the enrolment process will automatically be assessed for any relevant credit.
 Students will be asked what credit they wish to accept as part of their course during the enrolment process.
 Students do not have to accept all available credit.

 Where credit has not been assessed prior to enrolment in the course, individual students must apply for credit for previous learning by the end of the first week of their first semester of study so that their commencing enrolment can be adjusted accordingly.
 Late applications, including requests for credit submitted later during the course of study, will only be accepted at the discretion of the course convener.

 To apply for credit transfer for previous study undertaken, students must complete a credit transfer form.

 The Faculty’s principles regarding assessments of credit are that:

-Where a dispute over the credit that has been requested or awarded arises the matter will be referred to the Deputy Dean (Teaching & Quality).
+Where a dispute over the credit that has been requested or awarded arises the matter will be referred to the Deputy Dean (Education).